wanaincode/UEC_kobo2023_project/README.md

 # English Version

-# 画像認識技術を活用した冷蔵庫内食材自動判別システムの開発
+# AI Food Recognizer: Refrigerator Ingredient Recognition System
 ## 1. Intro

-- 🏆 情報処理学会 第86回大会 学生奨励賞 受賞作品
+- 🏆 Student Encouragement Award at the 86th Annual Conference of the Information Processing Society of Japan (IPSJ)
 - Final project for **"情報工学工房 (Information Engineering Workshop)"**, The University of Electro-Communications (電気通信大学)
+- Exhibited at Chofu Festival 2023

 ### 1.1 📹 Demo